Druid

 At 1st level, a druid forms a bond with nature.
 This bond can take one of two forms.
 The first is a close tie to the natural world, granting the druid one of the following cleric domains: Air, Animal, Earth, Fire, Plant, Water, or Weather.
 When determining the powers and bonus spells granted by this domain, the druid's effective cleric level is equal to her druid level.
 A druid that selects this option also receives additional domain spell slots, just like a cleric.
 She must prepare the spell from her domain in this slot and this spell cannot be used to cast a spell spontaneously.

 The second option is to form a close bond with an animal companion.
 A druid may begin play with any of the animals listed in Animal Choices.
-This animal is a loyal companion that accompa
+This animal is a loyal companion that accompanies the druid on her adventures.

 Nature Sense (Extraordinary)